 Water District Emergencies

-To report a water supply emergency such as a water main break, service leak, hydrant knock-over, or an unattended flow of water from any type of water line, call the District at (831)438-2363.
+During Business Hours: To report a water emergency such as a water main break, service line leak or damaged hydrant call 831-438-2363.

 After Business Hours

-- How to shut off the supply valve to your house
+- How to operate a water shut off valve.

 Types and locations of water shut-off valves: